 This personality type’s attention to detail is one of its defining features, but when it comes to other people, the INTJ might benefit from being a bit more easygoing and flexible.

 INTJs are interested in ideas more than people.
 In some ways this is a strength: they are not overly concerned with what others think of them, and they are not easily bullied, or coerced into a course of action they don’t want to take.
 In some contexts, these people can be a breath of fresh air.
-They are among the most genuine and sincere of the MBTI types.
+They are among the most genuine and sincere of the personality types.
 They have no tolerance for interpersonal politics, and they rarely pretend to be someone they’re not.

-The Architect’s social abilities can vary hugely between individuals, but typically, their honesty means they can come across as blunt and a bit awkward.
+The Mastermind’s social abilities can vary hugely between individuals, but typically, their honesty means they can come across as blunt and a bit awkward.
 They might even appear rude, usually unintentionally.
 Feelers in particular may get a bit irritated by the INTJ’s lack of social graces.
-Architects who learn softer skills from the personalities around them might find more doors open up for them.
+Masterminds who learn softer skills from the personalities around them might find more doors open up for them.
 They’ll make people happier around them and might get their ideas out there more easily.

 INTJs can be quite withdrawn and shy with other people, but at the same time, they often adopt a bit of a know-it-all attitude.
 INTJs who are young or who feel like they have mastered one particular field of knowledge, without exploring others, are particularly prone to this.